 Spike did not.
 "Wanna see a real demon in action?"

 "Stop.
 Spike, s-stop."
-Spike dropped into his human features easily.
+Spike dropped into his human features easily as soon as Tara spoke.
 "Dad, p-please just go."
 She made one final plea.

 "No!
 I'm not leaving you here, with these- these monsters."